Please note: This post contains affiliate links.

 - Water bottle/Camelback

 Since we paid for the rest of our trip (Argentinian Patagonia, Mendoza and Iguazu Falls) with airline and hotel points, we splurged and stayed at Explora Patagonia.
-Explora is the only luxury hotel located within Torres Del Paine Park.
+Explora is a perfectly located luxury hotel located within Torres Del Paine Park.

 Their pricing is all inclusive and covers: